jessicahattig/Independent-project-week-1.html/README.md

 ## Known Bugs

-* _Code might have unneccessary additional characters._
+* _Code might have unneccessary characters that may be deleted.
+Unneccessary characters do not effect website display or function._

 ## License